bounswe/bounswe2024group11/reports/cm1.md

 ## Evaluation

 ### Status of Deliverables
+All of the deliverables are completed as seen above.
 ### Changes on Our Project Plan

 We didn’t encounter any major changes along the way and were able to deliver everything for the first demo as planned.